 Jennings Voyager Deluxe

-It’s Voyager by name, Voyager by nature as the vibrato-equipped Jennings offers a thrilling ride.
+It’s Voyager by name, Voyager by nature – the vibrato-equipped Jennings offers a thrilling ride.
 Providing the thrust are two McNelly pickups: a P-90-inspired Stagger Swagger at the neck and a SparkleTron at the bridge.
 Clarity is the overriding theme in the neck position, but down at the bridge, the SparkleTron growls, chimes and inspires in equal measure.
 It’s impossible to resist cranking up the spring reverb and reaching for that Mastery Vibrato arm.

 Collings I-30 LC

 Put simply, the Collings I-30 is to the Gibson ES-330 what the I-35 is to the ES-335.
 The I-30’s construction translates into an acoustic voice that’s loud, woody and pushes single notes forward like a cannon.
-It feels like a smooth soloist’s instrument that, owing to the pair of Lollar Dogear P-90s, delivers raunchy tones that are thick like molasses – certainly more Grant Green than Paul Weller, more Texas than Abbey Road Studio Two.
+It feels like a smooth soloist’s instrument that, owing to the pair of Lollar Dogear P-90s, delivers raunchy tones that are as thick as molasses – certainly more Grant Green than Paul Weller, more Texas than Abbey Road Studio Two.